dapr/quickstarts/hello-world/README.md

 });
 ```

-Here we're exposing an endpoint that will receive and handle `neworder` messages.
-We first log the incoming message, and then persist the order ID to our Redis store by posting a state array to the `/state/<state-store-name>` endpoint.
+Here the app is exposing an endpoint that will receive and handle `neworder` messages.
+It first logs the incoming message, and then persist the order ID to the Redis store by posting a state array to the `/state/<state-store-name>` endpoint.

-Alternatively, we could have persisted our state by simply returning it with our response object:
+Alternatively, you could have persisted the state by simply returning it with the response object:

 ```js
 res.json({